 The following are some things to keep in mind when comparing different models:

-– Pressure: Higher pressure should give better results but also costs more money and requires more maintenance.
-Watch out for high static pressure ratings as well; they may cause damage over time if used incorrectly
+Higher pressure should give better results but also costs more money and requires more maintenance.
+Watch out for high static pressure ratings as well; they may cause damage over time if used incorrectly.

-– Flow Rate: this rating refers to the volume of water that the pressure washer can produce per minute.
+This rating refers to the volume of water that the pressure washer can produce per minute.
 The higher this rating is, the more powerful and faster it will operate.
 So the higher the GPM is, the quicker you can wash a surface.

-– Drive: One consideration to keep in mind with regards to drive type is whether or not you want a Honda engine (quieter, but more expensive) vs a Briggs & Stratton (a little louder, but usually more affordable).
-Either way, be sure to use ear protection while operating the unit as they are both very noisy!
+One consideration to keep in mind with regards to drive type is whether or not you want a Honda engine (quieter but more expensive) or a Briggs & Stratton (a little louder, but usually more affordable).
+Either way, be sure to use ear protection while operating, as they are both very noisy!

-You should look for the pressure of your washer.
-The higher the pressure, the more dirt and grime will be removed from surfaces quickly!
-You also want a power cord that is long enough to reach any area you need it in.
-It’s better if this cord retracts so you’re not tripping on it all day long too!
-Lastly, make sure it has variable spray nozzles this will allow you to use less pressure on more delicate surfaces or you can move up to us a more intense pressure for tough surfaces and stains.
+Lastly, make sure it has variable spray nozzles this will allow you to use less pressure on more delicate surfaces or you can move up to use a more intense pressure for tough surfaces and stains.